Warcop CofE Primary School

 - How will both you and I know how my child/young person is doing and how will you help me to support my child's/young person's learning?

 Children with SEN receive targets on an Individual Education Plan which details the provision the child will receive and the targets they are working towards.
-The IEP is reviewed regularly in consutaion with parents and any extra staff or agencies involved.
+The Individualised Educational Plan (IEP) is reviewed regularly through discussions with parents and any extra staff or agencies involved.

 - What support will there be for my child's/young person's overall well being?